JLS-bz/JLS-bz-github.io/6-Sentiment.md

 3. Among these groups, are there differences in the most common bi-grams (two word phrases) starting with the same word, such as "like" or "feel"?

+4. Do the major differences in the aspect-based sentiment analysis of each group relate to differences within DSM-V criteria?

 # Description of groups of subreddits
 1. **Anxiety**: Anxiety, Anxietyhelp, socialanxiety, HealthAnxiety, anxietysuccess
 2. **BPD** (Borderline Personality Disorder): BPD, BPDlovedones, BorderlinePDisorder, BPD4BPD, BPDParterns